DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 }
 ```

 For some shading techniques this optimization can not be applied.
-For example: for ambient occlusion you may need correct distance to the nearest occluder
+For example: for ambient
+occlusion you may need to know the precise distance to the nearest occluder instead of binary information about
-instead of information about the presence or absence of intersection, so you need to allow closest hit shader invocation and write distance from `RayTCurrent()`.
+the presence or absence of the intersection, so you will have to use the closest hit shader to write the distance

-With shadows shader, the call stack looks like:
+from `RayTCurrent()`.

+The following diagram shows the workflow for shadow rays:

 ![image](rt_callstack_2.png)

-Some hardware does not support ray recursion, but you can use a loop in the ray generation shader instead.
+Note that some hardware does not support ray recursion, but you can use a loop in the ray generation shader instead.

-## Ray miss shader
+### Miss Shader

 Miss shader is executed if no intersections was found.

 ![image](rt_callstack_3.png)

-As an input, the miss shader takes only editable ray payload.
+As an input, the miss shader takes only editable ray payload:

 ```hlsl
 [shader("miss")]